theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 In this example, we find instances of the word *Ende* but which are not preceded by the word *Zu*, because the phrase *Zu Ende* is very common.
 It is Beck's usual translation of *šlem*, a scribal note in the mss. typical at the end of a *madrāšâ* or collection of *madrāšê*.
 Being a scribal note, it is of no interest for understanding Ephrem's word usage, so we exclude it in the present inquiry.

+Doing this requires the use of a negative lookbehind, which is not a feature of basic or extended regular expressions.[@grep2023b; @fitzgerald2012, p.
+78.]
+Thus we must invoke `pdfgrep`{.bash} with perl compatible regular expressions, a more sophisticated tool.
+We invoke it via the `-P` flag.
+The negative lookbehind itself is `(?<! . . .)` and the negative lookahead is `(?! . . .)`.
+This excludes matches in which the word *Ende* is preceded or followed by the most common patterns we wish to exclude.

+But there's still a problem.
+OCR'ed texts often have inconsistent whitespace between words, and thus there are still some passages in which the undesired matches are included due to variable whitespace.
+Lookbehinds and Lookaheads require fixed length strings, so we cannot account for the variability that way.
+Thus we pipe the results into a second invocation of `grep` to filter out any instances of *Zu* remaining.
+The inversion flag `-v` accomplishes this nicely.
+The result is not perfect, but it excludes a sufficient number of false positives that any remaining ones can be discovered manually.

-Here's a version that omits the `-C` flag.
-It is not useful when using the command in a pipeline to produce a report.
+Here's a version that omits the `-C` flag, which is not useful when using the command in a pipeline to produce a report.

 (@Example7) **Modified Version**